mihai-satmarean/firehawk/README.md

 ## Intro

-Much of the work is continuing on this project here https://github.com/firehawkvfx/firehawk-main.
+Much of the work is continuing on this project https://github.com/firehawkvfx/firehawk-main.
-The purpose of the firehawk-main repo is to maintain a central account and Hashicorp Vault to deploy resources from AWS.
-The future of this repo will become a spoke of the main deployment hub.
+The purpose of the firehawk-main repo is to maintain a central account and Hashicorp Vault to deploy resources from AWS, enabling full cloud deployments and secrets maangement.
+The future of this firehawk repo will become a spoke of the firehawk-main deployment hub.

 We document steps you can follow for replication of Firehawk in another environment.